dburian/notes/python_multiprocessing.md

   p.imap(...)
 ```

+### How memory works when forking

+When `os.fork()` is called, the child process gets the same memory as the parent
+one.
+However, on the first write of either of the processes, the memory is
+copied (this is called `copy-on-write`).
+This ensures independent memory states,
+while maintaining minimal effort.

 ## When spawning the worker function should be from another module

 With the `spawn` method, a new python interpreter is created.
 This means it has